mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/troubleshooting/debugging/index.md

 ## Uninstall the rest of the service

-If you really want to uninstall the service, you must complete the normal package uninstall steps described under Uninstall.
+If you really want to uninstall the service, you must complete the normal package uninstall steps described under [Uninstall].(../uninstall)

 ## Recover the Scheduler